-Students may select 6 credits of the same foreign language (May include Biblical Languages or American Sign Language.) and 15 credits of general electives to earn a Bachelor of Arts Degree or select 21 credits of general electives to earn a Bachelor of Science Degree.
+Students may select 6-8 credits of the same foreign language (May include Biblical Languages or American Sign Language.) and 10-12 credits of general electives (for a total of 18 credits) to earn a Bachelor of Arts Degree or select 18 credits of general electives to earn a Bachelor of Science Degree.